mendix/docs/content/en/docs/developerportal/collaborate/stories.md

 #### 2.4.2 Managing Labels {#managing-labels}

-The **Manage Labels** page is where you can add or remove your labels:
+The **Manage Labels** page is where you can edit labels via the following buttons:

-{{< figure src="/attachments/developerportal/collaborate/stories/labels.png"   width="550"  >}}

-The following buttons are available:

-* **New Label** – enables creating a new label and allows you to assign a color to it; you can also create a new label by typing a new label name when you are creating a story
+* **Add New Label** – enables creating a new label and allows you to assign a color to it; you can also create a new label by typing a new label name when you are creating a story
-* **Configure Label** – enables changing the name and/or color of an existing label
+* **Edit** – enables changing the name and/or color of an existing label
-* **Merge Label** – enables merging the selected label into another label; all stories which have the selected label are labeled with the other label and the selected label is deleted
+* **Merge** – enables merging the selected label into another label; all stories which have the selected label are labeled with the other label and the selected label is deleted
-* **Remove Label** – enables removing the selected label from any stories to which it has been applied; the label is then deleted
+* **Remove** – enables removing the selected label from any stories to which it has been applied; the label is then deleted

 ### 2.5 Sprint Actions {#sprint-actions}

 For each Sprint, the following options are provided via the menu button on the right:

-{{< figure src="/attachments/developerportal/collaborate/stories/sprint-options.jpg"   width="350"  >}}

 * **Complete Sprint** (only available for the Sprint identified as an **Active Sprint**) – enables completing the Sprint
 * **Add Story** – enables [creating a new story](#new-story)